navibyte/dataflow/dart/attributes/README.md

 ### Entities

-In the context of this package, an `Entity` represents a structured data entity that has an optional identification by an `Identifier` object and contains associated property values in a `PropertyMap` object.
+In the context of this package, an `Entity` represents a structured data entity that has an optional id as an `Identifier` object and contains associated property values in a `DataObject` instance.

 An example how to create an entity (with `dashId` and `props` refering to variables from previous examples):